nka-coder/optical-data-entry-tool-for-kyc-and-customer-authentication/README.md

-# A data entry tool for KYC and customer authentication
+# An optical data entry tool for KYC and customer authentication

 ## Domain :
 Finance and Insurance.